(Disclosure: Some of the links below may be affiliate links)

 Your withdrawal rate will make a significant difference in how many years you need to work before retiring.

 For instance, at a 20% savings rate, there is an eight years difference between a 3% withdrawal rate and a 5% withdrawal rate.
 At a 50% savings rate, there is a six years difference.
 This difference is significant.

 Now, as I said, this is a thought exercise more than practical advice.
-Indeed, the difference in risks between a 3% withdrawal rate and 5% is enormous.
+Indeed, the risk difference between a 3% withdrawal rate and a 5% is enormous.
 A 3% withdrawal rate is very conservative.
 But a 5% withdrawal rate is hazardous.
 Except for short periods, a 5% withdrawal rate is unlikely to work.

-Nevertheless, it is essential to realize the impact on withdrawal rates on the number of years before you can retire.
+Nevertheless, it is essential to realize the impact of withdrawal rates on the number of years before you can retire.

 For more information on withdrawal rates, you should check out the recent results from the Trinity Study.

 The first two ways to retire earlier were to take on more risks.
 But you can also retire earlier by increasing your savings rate.
 This fact should be clear from the first graph already.

 Now, we can see some more practical advice to reduce the years to your retirement.
 For this, you will have to increase your savings.

 There are two ways to increase your savings rate: